cupy/cupy/docs/source/tutorial/function.rst

 * Parameterized functions have parameter arrays and corresponding gradient arrays.
   They are typically stored as attributes of the function class, where the function should provide :attr:`~Function.parameter_names` and :attr:`~Function.gradient_names` attributes (or properties).
-  Otherwise, the function must provide :attr:`~Function.parameters` and :attr:`~Function.gradients` properties directly.
+  Otherwise, the function must override :attr:`~Function.parameters` and :attr:`~Function.gradients` properties directly.
 * Parameterized functions must accumulate gradients on backward.

 Note that gradient arrays are automatically zeroed by an optimizer, so function implementation only need to initialize their shapes.